-HCRA G Species A ssessme nt Sheet Common names Brown sandfish - Boho adschia vitiensis Pre-HS TAC Part of the 80t basket species TAC Status open/closed Open Current TAC Part of the 50t basket species TAC Based on har vest strategy starting g TAC Basket trigger 3 tonnes Minimum size limit 25cm New information since the TAC was last considered (in tl nis it was at t the implementation of the Harvest Sti ategy) Year Standing stock biomass (90 th percentile) (t) above m ng stock biomass in species size limit (t) Is standing sto above the de reference fault limit Latest scientific Not included in 2019-20 survey - - RAG to d iscuss survey data Survey adequate for species Need for ma respo RAG to discuss Comments on scientific survey findings scientific survey Catch data Available for 2020 and 2021(as at 18 A ug 2021).
-Re efer to attachment A of Agenda Item 5 • Any other changes in the fishery?
+HCRA G Species A ssessme nt Sheet Common names Brown sandfish - Boho adschia vitiensis Pre-HS TAC Part of the 80t basket species TAC Status open/closed Open · Current TAC Part of the 50t basket species TAC Based on har vest strategy starting g TAC Basket trigger 3 tonnes Minimum size limit 25cm New information since the TAC was last considered (in tl nis it was at t the implementation of the Harvest Sti ategy) Year Standing stock biomass Is standing stock biomass biomass (90 th percentile) (t) Standing stock biomass above the definition of the standing stock biomass above the definition of the standing stock biomass above the definition of the standing stock biomass are standing stock biomass.
+It is standing stock above the definition of the standing stock biomass are standing stock biomass.
+Latest scientific Not included in 2019-20 survey - - RAG to d iscuss survey data Survey adequate for species Any unexpected results trei cerns with biomass nd or absolute abundance Need for ma respo - - - RAG to discuss Comments on scientific survey findings N/A Catch data Available for 2020 and 2021(as at 18 Aug 2021).
+Refer to attachment A of Agenda Item 5.
+Any other changes in the fishery?
 RAG members to prov vide advice.
 For example, fish ning behaviour/mark et demand?
 Any other sources of mortality apart from fishing?
-RAG members to prov vide advice Other information Low Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data No catch 50 TAC: No N/A 2020 reported (3t trigger limit) N/A Basket: No , 2021 13 No catch reported 50 (3t trigger limit) ТВА TBA ТВА Is the total catch reliab ole?
+RAG members to prov vide advice Other information Low Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data No catch 50 TAC: No N/A 2020 reported (3t trigger limit) N/A Basket: No IN/A 2021 13 No catch reported 50 (3t trigger limit) ТВА TBA ТВА Is the total catch reliab ole?
 RAG memb ers to provid le advice Decision rules Not overcaught so ove strategy). ercatch decision i rules not trig gered (refer to sectio on 2.11.1.1 of the harvest